CACI No. 3212. Duration of Implied Warranty

 An implied warranty is in effect for one year after the sale of the

-comes with the [consumer good], provided that the shorter period is
+with the [consumer good], provided that the shorter period is reasonable.

-reasonable.
-In no event will an implied warranty be in effect for less
+In no event will an implied warranty be in effect for less than 60 days.

-of days that the [consumer good] was made available by [name of
+days that the [consumer good] was made available by [name of plaintiff]

 circumstances beyond [name of plaintiff]’s control].